Lautaro Díaz

-Lautaro Ariel Díaz (born 21 May 1998) is an Argentine footballer who plays as either a winger or a forward for Ecuadorian club Independiente del Valle, on loan from Estudiantes de Buenos Aires.
+Lautaro Ariel Díaz (born 21 May 1998) is an Argentine footballer who plays for Campeonato Brasileiro Série A club Santos, on loan from Cruzeiro.
+Mainly a forward, he can also play as a winger.

 Club career

 Estudiantes de Buenos Aires

 Born in Buenos Aires, Díaz was a youth exponent of hometown side Estudiantes de Buenos Aires, making his first team debut on 8 May 2019 in a 2–1 Primera B Metropolitana home loss against All Boys.
 He featured in another two matches during the season as his side achieved promotion to Primera Nacional, and scored his first goal on 10 January 2021, netting the winner in a 2–1 away success over Ferro Carril Oeste.

 Loan to Villa Dálmine

 On 21 July 2021, Díaz moved to fellow second division team Villa Dálmine on loan until December 2022.
 After only one goal in the 2021 season, he scored six times during the first half of the 2022 campaign before leaving in June 2022.